harsaharsa/appgyver-js-api/Deferred/Deferred.md

 The Deferred object thus provides basically the same functionalities as success and failure callbacks, but cleans up the code a bit.
 Note that a Deferred object can only be resolved or rejected once.
 It is also possible to add `done`, `fail` and `always` callback functions after the Deferred object is resolved or rejected.
 These functions will then be executed accordingly.

 If the method passes back some data in the form of a callback parameter, the same parameters are available for `Deferred.done` and `Deferred.fail` callbacks.
+'Deferred.always' gets either the success or failure callback parameters, depending on if the Deferred was resolved or rejected.
 Check each method's API documents for more information.

 ## Example